 For the presidential election, the deadline to request an absentee ballot by mail is October 23 by 5 p.m.
 The deadline for an absentee ballot in-person is October 31 by 5 p.m.

 How Do I Return an Absentee Ballot?
 When is the Deadline?

 After you follow the instructions on your ballot, you can drop off your ballot at your local registrar by 7 p.m. on Election Day.
-If you’re mailing in your ballot, your ballot must be received by 7 p.m. on Election Day.
+If you’re mailing in your ballot, your ballot must be postmarked by Election Day for it to count.

 Do You Have to be Registered to Vote in Order to Vote Absentee?

 Yes.
 The deadline to register to vote is October 13.
 To register online, go here or apply in-person at voter registration offices, public libraries or the DMV offices.

 Could My Vote Get Lost By Mail?
 Could My Vote Not be Counted?

 Virginia’s Department of Elections announced that residents will be able to track their ballot as it moves through the mail system using a barcode.
 Voters can see where their ballot is on the state’s citizen portal.

 While there’s not much data to suggest a significant number of ballots are getting lost in the mail, there is evidence that thousands of ballots were not counted due to voter errors, namely clerical mistakes or tardiness.